symlex/stream-sampler/README.md

     composer create-project symlex/stream-sampler my-stream-sampler

+Composer will ask for config values to generate `app/config/parameters.yml` for you.

 ## What does a stream sampler do?

 It randomly returns a representative sample of *k* items from a stream of values with unknown and